brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 <p align="center">
 <br/>
 <img width="60%" height="60%" src="/assets/AI-Supercomputing/transformer-embedding.png"/><br/>
-<br/><small>The output of the positional encoding in the transformer architecture, for dimensions 4 to 7 of the embedding array, for a word with a sentence-positioning related to the x axis. <br/>Source: <a href="https://nlp.seas.harvard.edu/2018/04/03/attention.html">The Annotated Transformer</a>
+<br/><small>The output of the positional encoding in the transformer architecture, for dimensions 4 to 7 of the embedding array, for a word with a sentence-positioning related to the x axis.
+Source: <a href="https://nlp.seas.harvard.edu/2018/04/03/attention.html">The Annotated Transformer</a>
 </small>
 </p>